 I love the controlled chaos of a children’s Christmas pageant.
 Nothing ever goes exactly how it’s supposed to, but it’s always hilarious and heart-warming.
 In 2011 I wrote a Gaelic nativity play for Gaelic learners, motivated by the desire to integrate more family activities into the Gaelic events calendar.

-Today, as I write this, it’s World Communion Sunday.
-My church, the United Church of Canada, observes this ecumenical celebration.
-How does this relate to Gaelic?
-Bear with me.
-The Bible reading and sermon for today’s service was Matthew 12: 46-50.
-This passage reminded me strongly of a message (lay sermon) that I wrote and delivered for an ecumenical Gaelic service at the Log Cabin Church in Loch Broom, Pictou County, Nova Scotia in August 2012.
-My brief Gaelic sermon explains how Gaelic speakers might want to rethink our concept of a “Gaelic family.”
-Although my message was directed toward Christian attendees, the secular aspect of the message may be interesting for non-Christian readers to consider.
+I wrote and delivered a Gaelic message (or lay sermon) for an ecumenical Gaelic church service at the Log Cabin Church in Loch Broom, Pictou County, Nova Scotia in August 2012.
+It explains how Gaelic speakers might want to rethink our concept of a “Gaelic family.”
+Although my message was directed toward Christian attendees, the secular aspect of the message may also be interesting for non-Christian readers.

 Gaels in Scotland and Nova Scotia don’t tend to know a lot about each other, unless they’ve actually visited each other’s home turf.
-There are a lot of similarities between Gaelic in Nova Scotia and Scotland, but also some significant differences that are not widely known.
-Here is the second half of my top ten list,, #5 through #1 of the top ten differences between Gaelic in Nova Scotia and Scotland from a Nova Scotian perspective.
+There are a lot of similarities, but also some significant differences!
+Here is the second half of my top ten list with #5 through #1 of the top ten differences between Gaelic in Nova Scotia and Scotland from a Nova Scotian perspective.